Speak Up for Kids Day Frequently Asked Questions

-The morning portion of Speak Up for Kids includes a visit from state legislators, tips for effectively communicating with legislators, an overview of some of the key bills we are tracking and time for honing and practicing your message.
-After the instructive portion of the day, participants divide into small groups and head to the Capitol to observe the legislative process in action and speak with the legislators who represent them.
-Following our time at the Capitol, we reconvene as a group for lunch, debrief, reflection and inspiration to continue to speak up for kids.
+The morning portion of Speak Up for Kids includes a visit from state officials, tips for effectively communicating with legislators, an overview the key bills we are tracking during that legislative session, and time for practicing your message to policymakers.
+After the instructive portion of the day, participants divide into small groups and head to the Colorado State Capitol to observe the legislative process and speak with the legislators who represent them.
+We then reconvene as a group for lunch, debrief, partake in skill–building workshops, and take time for reflection and inspiration.

 Who should attend Speak Up for Kids?

-Anyone who wants to be a voice for children in our state.
-Parents, grandparents, caregivers, teachers, educators, providers, students, non-parents—you name it!
-Anyone who cares about creating a healthy and nurturing future for Colorado children is welcome to join us.
-We especially encourage new participants who have not previously been part of Speak Up for Kids.
+Anyone who wants to be a voice for children in our state: parents, grandparents, caregivers, teachers, educators, providers, students, non-parents—you name it!
+Anyone who cares about creating a healthy and nurturing future for Colorado children is welcome.
+We especially encourage new participants to join in Speak Up for Kids.